jbenus/rari-docs-proposal/README.md

 - `Comptroller`: Pool to parse <br />
 - `maxHealth`: Maximum account health to parse for <br />
 - `RETURN`: [ [FusePoolUser[]](docs.rari.capital/fuse#FusePoolUser), [closeFactor](docs.rari.capital/fuse#FusePoolUser), [liquidationIncentive](docs.rari.capital/fuse#FusePoolUser) ] <br />
 `(FYI: return values will link to their definitions in docs.
-All return values will be documented at the top as they are complex and repeated often in the lens functions)`
+All return values will be documented at the top as some are complex and many are repeated often in the functions)`

 #### Solidity
 ```js